+Sitting down for long periods of time is not good for your back.
 Throughout the day, you should get up and move around to get the blood circulating throughout your body and to stretch out your muscles.
 This can work wonders at preventing stiffness and pain in your back, from your upper back all the way to your lower back.
-While you can stretch in your seat as well, it’s even better to actually move, so take a break every 60 minutes.

 If possible, try to engage in 30 minutes of physical activity every day to keep your spine in shape.

 USE SPINAL DECOMPRESSION THERAPY TO RELAX YOUR SPINE

 Spinal decompression therapy can be especially beneficial for people working from home.
 While you sit down, your spine slowly gets squashed down and over a long period of time (weeks, months, or sometimes years) it can cause your spine to remain in a compressed state.
 When this happens, nerves can get trapped and cause you pain.

 Your spine may already be compressed if you tend to feel pain while sitting down in your chair.
 To combat this, you can use a spinal decompression device like the Backrack, to help you get the pain relief you need from the comfort of your own home.